-4. Logically, it is also vital that risk related to nuclear weapons not be increased by backtracking on existing commitments or practical steps, such as through the upgrading of arsenals, or the development of new types of nuclear weapons.
+4. Logically, it is also vital that risk related to nuclear weapons not be increased by backtracking on existing commitments or practical steps, such as through the upgrading of arsenals, reducing of reaction timelines through forward-stationing or the development of new types of nuclear weapons.
 Only the total elimination of nuclear weapons can eliminate entirely their inherent risks.
 Pending the achievement of this ultimate goal of the Treaty on the Non-Proliferation of Nuclear Weapons, risk reduction will remain vital to decreasing the likelihood of nuclear detonations and their catastrophic humanitarian consequences.
+Risk reduction measures are, thus, not a substitute for the full implementation of the nuclear disarmament obligations and commitments undertaken in the context of the Treaty.

 5. Since relevant risks stem from multiple factors, a comprehensive approach is required.
-The 2016 Open-ended Working Group taking forward multilateral nuclear disarmament negotiations was mandated by the United Nations General Assembly in resolution 70/33, paragraph 3, inter alia to:
+We therefore consider it pertinent to consider the detailed discussions and recommendations regarding risk reduction that were elaborated by the 2016 Openended Working Group taking forward multilateral nuclear disarmament negotiations, mandated by the General Assembly in its resolution 70/33.
+In paragraph 3 of that resolution, the Open-ended Working Group was tasked, inter alia to:

-substantively address recommendations on other measures that could contribute to taking forward multilateral nuclear disarmament negotiations, including but not limited to: (a) transparency measures related to the risks associated with existing nuclear weapons; [and] (b) measures to reduce and eliminate the risk of accidental, mistaken, unauthorized or intentional nuclear weapon detonations.
+substantively address recommendations on other measures that could contribute to taking forward multilateral nuclear disarmament negotiations, including but not limited to (a) transparency measures related to the risks associated with existing nuclear weapons; [and] (b) measures to reduce and eliminate the risk of accidental, mistaken, unauthorized or intentional nuclear weapon detonations.